Overview

 Serving a document by email

 Rule 8.08 and the chart in this guide can help you determine whether the document you want to serve can be served by email.
-If it can, then the document is considered to be served on the day the email is sent, if it is sent between 4 p.m. and midnight on a day that is not a holiday.
-If it is not sent between 4 p.m. and midnight or on a holiday, it is considered to be served on the next day that is not a holiday.
+If it can, then the document is normally considered to be served on the day the email is sent.
+However, if the document is sent between 4 p.m. and midnight or on a Saturday, a Sunday, or a holiday, then it is considered to be served on the next day that is not a Saturday, Sunday, or holiday.

 Unless specified otherwise in the rules, you can email a document to a party or their representative to the last email address they gave you or if this email address was not provided, then their last known email address.
 You can also email the document to the email address listed for a party’s lawyer or paralegal in the Lawyer and Paralegal Directory found on the Law Society of Ontario website.